12oman/lecture-notes/lectures/ET/week3.md

 Notice how Intergalactic itself has been re-used in other peoples music (77 exapmmles)

-* this characteristic is a key part of postmodernism.
-* music is a map of other music.
-* design is a map of other design.
+this characteristic is a key part of postmodernism. music is a map of other music. design is a map of other design.

----
-### 4. discussion (15min)
-examples
-* how is scale used to open up newness?
-* what kind of 'postmodernism' is at play?

 ---
 ### 5. scale exploration (20 min)